spdx/spdx-spec/docs/annexes/diffs-from-previous-editions.md

 - “to” value is NOASSERTION: noAssertion
 - “to” value is an SPDX element: No value for the completeness - uses the default

-Relationship migration is being worked out in the relationships spreadsheet.
-Once completed, the following table will reflect the translation for relationship types from SPDX 2.3 to SPDX 3.0:
+The following table reflects the translation for relationship types from SPDX 2.3 to SPDX 3.0:

 | SPDX 2.3 Relationship Type | SPDX 3.0 Relationship Type | Swap to and from? | LifecycleScopeType |
 |----------------------------|----------------------------|-------------------|--------------------|